Siege of Vijayanagara: Prelude

-After the significant loss of civilian lives in the Bahmani-Vijayanagar war of 1367, both Vijayanagar and Bahmani rulers recognized the need to minimize civilian casualties in future conflicts.
-They agreed to a treaty aimed at protecting innocent civilians during wars between them, which was signed by Muhammad Shah I and Bukka Raya I. This policy of avoiding harm to civilians was followed by Firuz Shah during his conflict with Vijayanagar in 1398.
-The policy was breached by Vijayanagar, as following Deva Raya's triumph in the war of 1420, he massacred the local Bahmani population, thus violating the treaty.
+After the significant loss of civilian lives in the Bahmani-Vijayanagara war of 1367, both Vijayanagara and Bahmani rulers recognized the need to minimize civilian casualties in future conflicts.
+They agreed to a treaty aimed at protecting innocent civilians during wars between them, which was signed by Muhammad Shah I and Bukka Raya I. This policy of avoiding harm to civilians was followed by Firuz Shah during his conflict with Vijayanagara in 1398.
+The policy was breached by Vijayanagara, as following Deva Raya's triumph in the war of 1420, he massacred the local Bahmani population, thus violating the treaty.
 In response, Ahmad Shah sought to avenge the massacre of non-combatants, which was the primary reason for launching the campaign.
 Therefore, Ahmad was determined to seek retribution for his brother's defeat during the final years of his reign.

 Preparations of the Bahmanis

 Ahmad focused primarily on strengthening the army, a task he was well-versed in.
 In addition to bolstering the royal forces and mobilizing troops from provincial governors and local tributary chiefs, he actively recruited mercenaries from across the Islamic world.
-However, he was unwilling to delay striking at Vijayanagar until his forces were fully reinforced.
+However, he was unwilling to delay striking at Vijayanagara until his forces were fully reinforced.
 He and his advisors believed it was imperative to act while the Empire was experiencing disorganization at the highest levels.

 Ahmad meticulously defined the status and authority of the kingdom's high-ranking officials more than his predecessors.
 Each provincial governor held the rank of commander of 2000 horse, although the size of their provincial troops was not limited to this number.
 When Ahmad went to war, these forces were augmented by significant contingents from the prominent fief-holders.
 Following a display of strength towards his northern frontier, which repelled a force that had invaded the Deccan from Gujarat, Ahmad led a march with 40,000 horse to confront Vira Vijaya.

-Preparations of the Vijayanagar
+Preparations of the Vijayanagara

-Feeling the weight of his isolation, Bukka III, the ruler of Vijayanagar, wisely recognized the need for assistance and dispatched messengers to Anapota Velama of Telangana for aid.
-In response, Anapota sent his forces, likely under the command of Linga, to support Vijayanagar, his southern neighbor.
+Feeling the weight of his isolation, Bukka III, the ruler of Vijayanagara, wisely recognized the need for assistance and dispatched messengers to Anapota Velama of Telangana for aid.
+In response, Anapota sent his forces, likely under the command of Linga, to support Vijayanagara, his southern neighbor.
 Vira Vijaya, aided by the Velamas of Telangana, commanded an army, comprising nearly a million infantry and gunners, to the southern bank of the Tungabhadra River.
 His intention was to block the passage of the Bahmanis.